soniaj27/capitaleushh/README.md

 ## Project Overview
 The React  App is designed to help users keep track of their income and expenses.
-Users can add, edit, delete transactions, and view their financial data in the form of charts.
+Users can add, edit, delete transactions, and view their financial data in the form of charts. their a file csv easily can export ill adding the colorswitcher theem for the color